-Each proposing small business concern is required to submit Attachment 2 "Disclosures of Foreign Affiliations or Relationships to Foreign Countries (Version 2)" of this BAA in Volume 5 of the proposal submission.
+Each proposing small business concern is required to complete the Disclosures of Foreign Affiliations or Relationships to Foreign Countries webform under Volume 7 of the proposal submission. to submit Attachment 2 "Disclosures of Foreign Affiliations or Relationships to Foreign Countries (Version 2)" of this BAA in Volume 5 of the proposal submission.
 Previous versions of Attachment 2 or versions created by other Federal agencies will not be accepted.
 All small business concern identifying information requested in Attachment 2 must be provided and all questions must be answered.
 Attachment 2 must also be signed, certifying that information provided is accurate and complete.
 The Government may require the proposing small business concerns to provide additional information to assist the Government in evaluating the small business concerns' disclosures in Attachment 2.

-Small business concerns who: 1) fail to submit Attachment 2 in Volume 5 of the proposal submission; 2) do not use Attachment 2, version 2, as provided in this BAA; 3) do not provide their complete identifying information or do not completely answer all questions in Attachment 2; 4) fail to provide the Government additional information regarding Attachment 2 when requested; or, 5) fail to sign Attachment 2, will be deemed noncompliant and will not receive an evaluation of their proposal.
+Small business concerns who: 1) fail to submit Attachment 2 in Volume 5 of the proposal submission; 2)

+do not use Attachment 2, version 2, as provided in this BAA; 3) do not provide their complete identifying information or do not completely answer all questions in Attachment 2; 4) fail to provide the Government additional information regarding Attachment 2 when requested; or, 5) fail to sign Attachment 2, will be deemed noncompliant and will not receive an evaluation of their proposal.